 Jumeau antique dolls are coveted the world over.
 Jumeau bebes (child dolls) are known for their expressive eyes and beautiful bisque, and Jumeau French Fashion dolls are the perfect expression of their time and place.
 Jumeau dolls can sell for many thousands of dollars today, and demand for the dolls is quite high.
 The dolls were made in the second half of the 19th century during the heyday of French dollmaking by two generations of the Jumeau family.

 Years of Production of Jumeau Dolls

 Pierre Francoise Jumeau began the Jumeau firm in the 1840s.
 At that time, they made papier mache dolls.
-By the end of the 1850s, they made porcelain (glazed) dolls, and for the rest of the firm's production thereafter, they specialized in dolls with bisque heads--first, poupees (fashion ladies) and then bebes (child dolls).
+By the end of the 1850s, they made porcelain (glazed) dolls, and for the rest of the firm's production after that, they specialized in dolls with bisque heads--first, poupees (fashion ladies) and then bebes (child dolls).
 Emile Louis Jumeau took over the firm in 1874, and the company remained in family hands until it was subsumed into SFBJ (see below) in 1899.

 Materials Used to Make Jumeau Dolls

 As mentioned, in the early years Jumeau dolls were made of papier mache and then porcelain (commonly called China).
 These dolls are nearly impossible to identify as being from the Jumeau firm today since they are almost all unmarked.
 Starting in the 1860s, production moved to bisque doll heads (unglazed bisque) and most known Jumeau dolls were made of this.
 French Fashion dolls tend to have kid bodies, although some have wood or cloth, and bisque dolls generally have composition bodies.